This four-year course has a student satisfaction rating of 90%.

 In Year 2, you will build on material from your first year as we employ a mix of lectures and practicals to further develop your understanding of the fundamental aspects of chemistry.
 In addition to core courses in organic, inorganic and physical chemistry, you will also take chemical electives, and choose from a range of courses, which include analytical chemistry, computational chemistry and bioorganic chemistry, unless you are planning on studying at a non-English speaking university in your third year, in which case you will take a further module in the appropriate modern language.

 Your third year is spent out at your chosen university.
-Our Course Director will have already liaised with your host department to identify appropriate courses for you that will ensure you return to Birmingham with the necessary skills and knowledge to successfully rejoin your MSci cohort for the fourth year.
+Our Course Director will have already liaised with your host department to identify appropriate courses for y ou to take.
+Compared with the MSci course (UCAS code F106), this year out makes only a nominal contribution to your overall degree mark.

 Chemists at Birmingham adopt a broad, multi-disciplinary outlook to our subject, which is going to be vital if we are to solve the problems of the 21st Century in healthcare, medicine, sustainability and the environment.
 The School has a leading research rating and is committed to excellence in teaching.
 Your lecturers are not only global experts in their field but also passionate about their subject.